Stackclash/5e-vault/5. Mechanics/Bestiary/Giant/Rot Troll (MPMM).md

 aliases: ["Rot Troll"]
 ---
 # [[5.
 Mechanics/Bestiary/Giant/Rot Troll (MPMM).md|Rot Troll]]
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-247*
+247, Mordenkainen's Tome of Foes p.
+244*

 A troll infused with waves of necrotic energy as it regenerates can develop a symbiotic relationship with that deathly power.
 The troll's body wither and the flesh falls away from the body as quickly, as it forms.
 Eventually a rot troll becomes unable to regenerate, though the troll still heals normally.
 The creature courses with necrotic energy; simply standing near a rot troll exposes other creatures to lethal emanations.